infinum/media-blender/.github/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

 * Write tests
-* Follow the existing Webpack coding style defined in the eslint jsbeutify and editor config rules.
+* Follow the existing coding style defined in the stylelint and editor config rules.
 * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
-* Write doucmentation for your feature
+* Write documentation for your feature

 Failing to finish all the tasks will result in the PR being rejected and you will be asked to complete it.
 If you don't